zofe/rapyd-livewire/README.md

 - `icon`: Font Awesome icon to show before input e.g. `cog`, `envelope`
 - `size`: Bootstrap input size e.g. `sm`, `lg`
 - `rows`: rows nums
+- `multiple`: allow multiple option selection (used in select-list)
+- `endpoint`: a remote url for fetch optioms (used in select-list)
+- `format`: the client-side field format (used in date and date-time)
+- `value-format`: the server-side field value format (used in date and date-time)

 ## special tags